 Speak with clinicians who understand gender-affirming care.
 Appointments are available to support you with safe self-management, advice, and access to letters.

-Includes a clinical consultation and preparation of a referral letter for private or NHS surgery (top, bottom, or facial surgery).
+Includes a consultation and preparation of a referral letter for private or NHS gender-affirming surgery, including top, bottom, facial feminisation or facial masculinisation surgery.

-A prepared letter for your GP asking them to carry out hormone-related blood tests.
+A prepared letter for your GP asking them to carry out hormone-related blood tests as part of gender-affirming care monitoring.
 You’ll need to confirm with your GP before requesting this letter.

-Used to request that your GP take over administration of hormone injections.
+Used to request that your GP take over administration of hormone injections as part of your gender-affirming care.
 You’ll need to confirm with your GP before requesting this letter.

-Flexible Support provides access to individual healthcare services without being part of a full prescribing pathway.
-It’s designed for those self managing their care, accessing other services, or needing one off support such as blood tests, counselling, or clinical letters.
+Flexible Support provides access to individual healthcare services without being part of a full hormone prescribing pathway.
+It’s designed for people self-managing their care, including people who may describe this as DIY hormone use, accessing other services, or needing one-off support such as blood tests, counselling or clinical letters.

-Anyone over 18 who is accessing or self-managing gender-affirming care within the UK can register.
+Transgender, non-binary and intersex adults aged 18 and over who are accessing or self-managing gender-affirming care within the UK can register.
 You’ll need to complete a short registration and pay the one-off registration fee (£54).

-You can!
-Many clients begin with Flexible Support before moving to Prescribing Support.
-Once ready, you’ll complete the Prescribing Registration (paying the difference between the two pathways), and any required intake and monitoring appointments.
+Yes.
+Many clients begin with Flexible Support before moving to the Hormone Prescribing Pathway.
+Once ready, you’ll complete the Hormone Prescribing registration process, paying the difference between the two registration fees where this applies, and any required intake and monitoring appointments.

-The Flexible Support pathway does not include prescriptions.
-If you need prescribing support, check out our Prescribing Support Pathway.
+No. The Flexible Support pathway does not include prescriptions.
+If you need access to hormone prescribing, please look at our Hormone Prescribing Pathway.

-Once you’ve submitted your documents, our team will review them and once approved, send an invoice for the registration fee £54.
-Once paid, you'll be set up with your Carebit portal access.
-You can then start booking services right away.
+Once you’ve submitted your documents, our team will review them.
+Once approved, we’ll send an invoice for the £54 registration fee.
+After payment is received, we’ll set up your Carebit portal access.
+You can then start booking services.

 We aim to review and approve registrations within 5 working days.
 If there are any delays, we’ll keep you updated via your email.

-These details help your clinician make sure that any treatment or medication prescribed is safe and suitable for you.
-Hormones and other medicines can affect things like blood pressure, weight, and metabolism, so having this information means your care can be monitored safely over time.
-It also helps identify if any adjustments might be needed to keep you feeling well throughout your journey.
+These details help clinicians understand your general health and whether any support, advice or review is safe and suitable for you.
+Hormones and other medicines can affect things like blood pressure, weight and metabolism, so having this information helps care be reviewed safely over time.
+It can also help identify if any follow-up or clinical review may be needed.

 You can measure your height and weight at home using a tape measure and bathroom scales, or ask your GP surgery or local pharmacy if you don’t have access to these.